-Each year, The Peace of Heart Choir organizes about two dozen outreach performances, sharing the healing power of music and messages of diversity with communities in need in local hospitals, nursing homes, shelters, and more.
+Each year, The Peace of Heart Choir organizes more than 20 outreach performances, sharing the healing power of music and messages of diversity with communities in need in local hospitals, nursing homes, shelters, and more.
 Here are some of the communities we’ve visited with in the last few years.

 American Cancer Society’s Hope Lodge NYC

 CAMBA Park Slope Women’s Shelter

 Dewitt Nursing Home

 Eger Nursing Home

 Gilda’s Club NYC

 JASA Club 76 Senior Center

 Lenox Hill Women’s Shelter at the Park Avenue Armory